 - Paranoia and/or hallucinations

-All participants receive an individualized treatment plan that reflects their challenges and goals to promote health, stability and empowerment, so they can achieve their full potential using community and independent living skills.
+All participants receive an individualized treatment plan that reflects their challenges and goals to regain their health, stability and empowerment so they can achieve their full potential.

 Psychiatric Day Treatment Program

 This program is often used to avoid psychiatric hospitalization or as a step-down from an inpatient setting.
 Therapeutic treatment emphasizes ways to cope with daily life.
 Discharge planning is created to help each person achieve realistic goals.

 Levindale’s Outpatient Mental Health Clinic provides therapies to individuals so they can maintain a healthy outlook, whether they experience chronic or new-onset psychiatric or behavioral disorders.
 Levindale’s experts provide follow-up plans that focus on each person’s well-being so they can live as independently as possible after discharge.

 Treatment is provided by a multidisciplinary team of caring and experienced behavioral health specialists that includes:

 - Certified psychiatric nurses

 Levindale welcomes outside referrals from physicians, behavioral health professionals, assisted living/group home facilities, retirement communities, nursing homes, family members and other involved people.

 A continuum of care is provided in tandem with many agencies that offer community resources, including Sinai Hospital and Jewish Family Services.
 Patient, family and caregiver education is also provided.